thenewlebowski/uvu/communication/2110/CHAPTER_5.md

 * Nonverbal immediacy
     * The use of behaviors to increase sensory stimulation between individuals
     * Increases physical and psychological closeness

+## Attribution Error
+* Who we think we are perceived by other people